alexdavis-work/hapi-restify/example/README.md

 ## Controller
 The `lolcat.js` controller has only been created here to implement the `/lolcat/top` method.
-Other request methods are inherited from the base class `Restify.Controller`
+Other request methods are inherited from the base class `Restify.Controller`.
+_Note: If you do not need to add extra API method on your model, you do not need to create a controller associated to the model, Restify will use the default one._

 ## Use
 ```bash